What is in a Narrative?

 Do different narratives serve different purposes?

-In our most recent Lived Experience Advisory Panel (LEAP) workshop we discussed the value of dementia narratives.
+In the August 2025 Lived Experience Advisory Panel (LEAP) workshop we discussed the value of dementia narratives.
 How they can offer support and which features will provide impact.
 We have broken down what we learnt into four parts.
 We'll discuss the content itself (what the narratives are about), who the narratives are for, who’s telling them, and how they’re delivered.
 As we dig into each of these we found that there are a wide set of considerations related to the content, the viewer and the delivery of a narrative.

 What the stories are about

 This was our “take a step back” question.
 When and how might narratives be helpful?
 We discussed narratives that do different jobs at different moments.
-They fit into four different categories:
+We discussed four different categories:

 1. Informational : narratives covering options, services, and stages of the disease.